Which Aerial Class is Best for Me?

 3. You Have Taken Aerial Classes Other Than Aerial Silks OR Have Some Aerial Experience (5+ Aerial Silks Classes)

-Often times we have visitors or students with previously aerial knowledge who start attending classes.
+Often times we have visitors or students with previous aerial knowledge who start attending classes.
 This is awesome - we love having students from other gyms train with us!
-Sometimes due to their varied experiences, we have a hard time placing them in athe correct class.
+Sometimes due to their varied experiences, we have a hard time placing them in the correct class.

 Here are some general rules we recommend:

 1).
-Students who do not have aerial fabric experience, and have only used hard apparatuses - join and Intro to Aerial Silks Class or schedule a private lesson to learn fabric fundamentals for for us to assess your skill level.
+Students who do not have aerial fabric experience, and have only used hard apparatuses - join a Beginner Aerial Silks Class or schedule a private lesson to learn fabric fundamentals for for us to assess your skill level.

 3).
 Student with aerial silks-specific experience - Want to attend an intermediate class?
 Send us your Instagram or videos of your current skills, so we can assess if you will be ready to attend this class.
 See specific requirements/guidelines below for each level